 However, as Ian McKee says, SEO may not be easy to do but it is (relatively) easy to understand.
 As such, with a decent level of communication between client and agency, the aims of a search marketing campaign should be articulated clearly, even if achieving those aims takes a lot of experience, understanding and skills.
 After all, if a CEO wished to involve himself in the minutiae of search marketing (such as the evolving relativity in impact between on and off page content), he wouldn’t be paying an agency – you don’t buy a dog and bark yourself, as my grandfather would say!

-Nevertheless, it’s imperative for modern search marketing agencies that their activities are dovetailed with those of their clients – a target that can only be achieved through mutually agreed work and mutually agreed metrics to judge success (a topic that is dealt with well – with regards to content writing campaigns – in THIS weeks’ whiteboard Friday from Moz).
+Nevertheless, it’s imperative for modern digital marketing agencies that their activities are dovetailed with those of their clients – a target that can only be achieved through mutually agreed work and mutually agreed metrics to judge success (a topic that is dealt with well – with regards to content writing campaigns – in THIS weeks’ whiteboard Friday from Moz).

 With a plan that is discussed and agreed at conceptual level, there is then (hopefully) enough understanding and trust to allow your digital agency to focus its efforts on getting the job done, safe in the knowledge that one can judge success effectively at appropriate staging posts in the campaign.